 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you).
 Read the full disclosure policy here.

-Canal Saint-Martin Paris.
-It’s the perfect mix of lively, cool and tranquil.
-It’s where the hipsters hang.
-It’s totally French “bobo.”
+Canal Saint Martin Paris is the perfect mix of lively, cool and tranquil.
+It’s where the hipsters hang and it’s totally French “bobo.”
 Let’s get this straight.
-I’m no hipster and I had to google what on earth French “bobo” is and why le Canal Saint-Martin Paris even qualifies.
+I’m no hipster and I had to google what on earth French “bobo” is and why Canal St Martin Paris even qualifies.

-It was a short stay last summer that introduced me to le Canal Saint-Martin Paris.
-This time I came back to live by le Canal St-Martin for a month drawn by the memories of lively streets, hundred-year-old chestnut trees arching over the Canal, sharing a bottle of champagne by the water and the permission to laze away time watching the locks fill and barges pass through.
-I knew that the Canal Saint Martin and I would be a good match and that scooting over the iron footbridges would bring me joy.
+It was a short stay one summer that introduced me to Canal Saint Martin Paris.
+I then returned and lived by Canal St Martin for a month.
+I knew that Canal Saint-Martin and I would be a good match.
+Scooting over iron footbridges, lively streets, hundred-year-old chestnut trees arching over the Canal, sharing a bottle of champagne by the water and the permission to laze away time watching the locks fill and barges pass through.

-Canal St-Martin Paris – here is what I found during my stay.
+Canal Saint Martin Paris – here is what I found during my stay.

 FAQ Canal Saint-Martin Paris

-How Do I Get To The Canal-Saint Martin Paris?
+How Do I Get To The Canal St Martin Paris?

 By Métro, there are many options to get to Canal St Martin.
 It is an easy walk from all of these stations.